SubstrateChess/pallet-chess/README.md

 A Match Id is calculated by hashing the tuple `(challenger, opponent, nonce)`, where the `nonce` is incremented for every new match created.

+#### Match Bets

+This pallet is loosely coupled with FRAME's `pallet-assets` (or any other pallet that implements `Inspect` + `Transfer` traits from `frame_support::traits::fungibles`).

+In order to create a match, Challenger chooses an Asset Id and an amount.
+During the execution of `create_match`, a deposit of such asset amount is made from their account.

+As soon as Opponent calls `join_match`, an equal deposit is made from their account.

+The winner of the match receives both deposits as reward.
+In case of draws, both players get their deposits back.

 #### Match Style

 Match styles define how much time each player has to make their move.
 Time is measured in blocks, and each style is defined as a `Config` type.